johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 ## How games use the memory

-Ideally, games should detect the type and amount of available RAM and make the best use of it, or display an error message if the RAM configuration doesn't meet the minimum requirements.
+Ideally, games should detect the type and amount of available memory (RAM) and make the best use of it or display an error message if the memory configuration doesn't meet their minimum requirements.

-In practice, almost no game indicates if the memory requirements are not met---most just hard crash during loading, or misbehave a little bit first, then crash.
+In practice, almost no game does that---most just crash during loading or appear to be working, then misbehave a little bit and crash if their memory requirements are not met.

 Later games that use the OS memory routines to detect the available RAM tend to work fine with all sorts of memory setups.
-A small but significant number of such games use the extra memory to enhance the experience---we'll discuss this in detail later.
+A small but significant number of those games use the extra memory to enhance the experience---we'll discuss this in detail later.
 But some earlier games (and demos, in particular) assume very specific fixed memory layouts.
 E.g., some titles expect the most common 1 MB Amiga 500 configuration (512 KB Chip RAM extended with a further 512 KB of Slow RAM via the trapdoor expansion slot).

 The problem is that different types of RAM are mapped to different address ranges.
 Slow RAM, in particular, is mapped to a specific start address.
-So if a game is hardcoded to use Slow RAM, it does not matter if you have 8 MB of Fast RAM in your system instead.
-Fast RAM is mapped to an entirely different address range, so the game will try to use the non-existing Slow RAM anyway which will invariably result in a crash.
+So, if a game is hardcoded to use Slow RAM, it does not matter if you have 8 MB of Fast RAM in your system instead.
+Fast RAM is mapped to an entirely different address range, so when the game tries to use the non-existing Slow RAM, it will invariably crash.

 Another reason for failures and misbehaviour is dodgy home-grown memory detection methods that bypass the OS routines completely.
 These tend to get confused if you have a different memory configuration than what the developers were expecting.
-Some games will just not start by the mere _presence_ of Fast RAM (because it was expensive and thus uncommon in gaming circles).
+Some games will just not start because of the mere _presence_ of Fast RAM (because it was expensive and thus uncommon in gaming circles, many developers never tested their games on systems that had Fast RAM).

 TODO dungeon master no mem expansion

-Lastly, the CPU can use Fast RAM at full speed, so if a game assumes Slow RAM timings, even it doesn't crash outright on Fast RAM, it might misbehave because now certain operations will be performed "too quickly".
+Lastly, the CPU can use Fast RAM at full speed, so if a game assumes Slow RAM timings, even if it doesn't crash outright on Fast RAM, it might misbehave because now certain operations will be performed "too quickly".

-The solution to these special cases is reading the manuals and experimentation.
-I'll present a streamlined method to simplify the process, so you'll be able to get all games running with the minimal amount of pain.
+The solution to these special cases is reading the game's manual and experimentation.
+Better manuals give you specific details on how the game can (or cannot) handle extra memory, but most manuals don't, so you'll just have to try things.
+I'll present a streamlined method to simplify the process to get any game running with minimal pain.

-Later re-releases have often corrected these problems as developers slowly started appreciating the value of cleaner coding practices.
-In a way, the original versions are the worst, especially for pre-1990 floppy only releases.
-Games that can be installed to the hard drive are far more system friendly and thus tend to have good support for various memory configurations (simply because you can't kill the OS if you need to access the HDD like you can with floppy games, so you might as well use the more robust OS memory routines then instead of rolling your own).
+Later re-releases have often corrected memory handling issues as developers slowly started appreciating the value of cleaner coding practices.
+In a way, the original versions are the worst, especially for pre-1990 floppy-only releases.
+Games that can be installed to the hard drive are far more system-friendly and thus tend to have good support for a wide range of memory configurations (simply because you can't kill the OS if you need to access the HDD like you can with floppy games, so you might as well use the more robust OS-provided memory routines instead of rolling your own).

 ## Floppy images

-One interesting quirk of the Amiga is that it does not have a full-fledged hardware floppy drive controller like a PC or Macintosh.
-Application level data (like program code, text, or image data) needs to be specially encoded so it can be stored on the floppy as a low-level data stream of magnetic flux transitions (usually via some sort of [MFM encoding](https://en.wikipedia.org/wiki/Modified_frequency_modulation)).
+One interesting quirk of the Amiga is that it _does not_ have a full-fledged hardware floppy drive controller like a PC or Macintosh.
+Application-level data (such as program code, graphics, audio data, and text) must be specially encoded to be stored on the floppy as a low-level data stream of _magnetic flux transitions_ (usually via some sort of [MFM encoding](https://en.wikipedia.org/wiki/Modified_frequency_modulation)).
-Similarly, low-level data read from the floppy needs to be decoded before it can be passed to an application.
-This conversion is implemented in hardware in the floppy drive controller of a typical PC as a fixed, unchangeable process, transparent to the applications and even to the operating system.
-But on the Amiga, the conversion is entirely done in software which allows for unsurpassed flexibility.
+Similarly, low-level flux transition data read from the floppy must be decoded before passing it to an application.
+This conversion is implemented in hardware in the floppy drive controller of a typical PC as a fixed, unchangeable process that is transparent to the applications and even to the operating system.
+However, on the Amiga, the conversion is entirely done in software, allowing unsurpassed flexibility.
 In truth, this was most likely just a cost-cutting measure, but it had far-reaching consequences.

 While a typical PC floppy drive can only read and write the PC floppy disk format and nothing else, the Amiga can be programmed to read PC, Macintosh, Apple II, or Commodore 64 disks due to this flexibility.
-But one doesn't have to stop there; it's entirely possible to invent any new wild and wonderful custom disk format one can imagine!
+But one doesn't have to stop there; it's entirely possible to invent any new wild and wonderful custom disk format you can imagine!

-The standard encoding scheme is the **AmigaDOS format** which stores 880 KB of user data on a double-density 3.5" floppy.
-But it didn't take long for game and demo coders to come up with custom disk formats to cram more than 880 KB of data onto a single floppy (up to 980 KB!), speed up loading, obfuscate things, or to invent all sorts of fiendish copy protection schemes.
+And people just did that.
 There are literally _hundreds_ of different custom Amiga disk formats out there!
+The standard encoding scheme is the **AmigaDOS format**, which stores 880 KB of user data on a double-density 3.5" floppy.
+But it didn't take long for game and demo coders to come up with custom disk formats to cram more than 880 KB of data onto a single floppy (up to 980 KB!) to speed up loading, obfuscate things, or invent all sorts of fiendish copy protection schemes.

 ### ADF and variants

 [ADF](https://en.wikipedia.org/wiki/Amiga_Disk_File) stands for **Amiga Disk File**.
 ADF images (`.adf` file extension) can store the contents of a standard AmigaDOS formatted 3.5" floppy disk.
 As such floppies can hold exactly 880 KB worth of user data, standard ADF images are exactly 901&thinsp;120 bytes long.

+Amiga floppy drives have two heads on either side of the disk, so you don't need to flip it manually like on the Commodore 64 (most C64 floppy drives only had a single head).
+A single 880 KB ADF file holds all information for both sides of a single floppy disk—you won't find separate ADF files for side 1 and side 2 of the same physical disk.

-There are few variants of the format: **ADZ** files (`.adz` extension) are simple ADF files compressed with gzip.
-Similarly, **DMS** files are ADF files compressed with the proprietary Disk Masher System (`.dms` extension) which was particularly popular in demoscene and warez circles in the '90s.
+There are a few variants of the format: **ADZ** files (`.adz` extension) are simple ADF files compressed with gzip.
+Similarly, **DMS** files are ADF files compressed with the proprietary Disk Masher System (`.dms` extension), which was particularly popular in demoscene and warez circles in the '90s.
 If you download demoscene productions, there's a high chance you'll download some DMS files.

-Standard ADF images and its variants cannot store disk-based protections so they're unsuited for the authentic archival of most uncracked floppy games.
+Standard ADF images and their variants cannot store disk-based protections; this makes them unsuited for the authentic archival of most uncracked floppy games.
-Amiga games you'll find online in ADF format are 99% cracked games.
-I highly recommend playing the untampered originals instead with the copy protection instead for the reasons outlined in [my previous article](/2023/01/02/gaming-on-the-amiga-part-1-amiga-500-is-all-you-need/#on-cracked-games).
+Amiga games you'll find online in ADF format are 99% cracked.
+I highly recommend playing the untampered originals instead with the copy protection for the reasons outlined in [my previous article](/2023/01/02/gaming-on-the-amiga-part-1-amiga-500-is-all-you-need/#on-cracked-games).

 #### Extended ADF format

 There is a variant of the ADF format that is about 2 MB in size per disk image.
-These so-called **Extended ADF** images are capable of storing various custom encodings and even some copy protection schemes.
+These so-called **Extended ADF** images can store various custom encodings and even some copy protection schemes.

 In practice, however, archival-quality originals of Amiga floppy games are almost always stored in the [IPF format](#ipf).
-The main use of extended ADF images is for save disks.
+The primary use of extended ADF images is for save disks.
 We'll discuss this in the TODO section.

 ### IPF

-This is a special disk format that is capable of storing all the information contained on the original disks, including _almost all forms_ of copy protection.
-The only outliers I'm aware of are all **Dungeon Master** versions prior to the v3.6 Psygnosis re-release and **Chaos Strikes Back**.
+This is a special disk format that can store all the information contained on the original disks, including _almost all forms_ of copy protection.
+The only outliers I'm aware of are all **Dungeon Master** versions prior to the v3.6 Psygnosis re-release, and **Chaos Strikes Back**.

-To play uncracked originals, you _absolutely_ need IPF disk images, plain and simple.[^ipf] The IPF game library created by the SPS with the help of many volunteers was not publicly available for a long time, but eventually it has been "leaked".
+To play uncracked originals, you _absolutely need_ IPF disk images, plain and simple.[^ipf] The IPF game library created by the [Software Preservation Society (SPS)](http://www.sofpres.org/) with the help of many volunteers was not publicly available for a long time, but eventually, it was been "leaked".
 You can find the whole SPS pack in TOSEC and many other online places, including the FTP of a certain well-known English Amiga forum...

-[^ipf]: There are other low-level formats too that are capable of storing
+[^ipf]: There are other low-level formats too that can store disk-based copy
-    disk-based copy protection schemes, such as SCP (Super Card Pro) and FDI (Formatted Disk Image), but you'll come across these much less frequently.
+    protection schemes, such as **SCP (SuperCard Pro)** and **FDI (Formatted Disk Image)** disk images, but you'll come across these much less frequently.
 So, in practical terms, you'll be using the IPF game library created by the CAPS/SPS team 99% of the time.

 {{< note title="On software preservation" >}}